KyleMcKell/Pokedex/README.md

 ## To Do

-- Create page per Pokemon
 - Add Pokemon stats

 ## Where we left off

-- Creating ID Page for each pokemon
+- Making the bars react to how high a stat is
+- Media Queries